 Valuation - The Company values each MBS based upon prices obtained from a third party pricing service, which are indicative of market activity.
 The valuation methodology of the Company's third party pricing service incorporates commonly used market pricing methods, incorporates trading activity observed in the market place, and other data inputs.
-The methodology also considers the underlying characteristics of each security, which are also observable inputs, including: coupor; maturity date; loan age; reset date; collateral type; geography; and prepayment speeds.
-Management analyzes pricing data received from the third party pricing service by comparing it to valuation information obtained from at least one other third party pricing service and ensuring they are within a tolerable range of difference when available.
+The methodology also considers the underlying characteristics of each security, which are also observable inputs, including: coupon; maturity date; loan age; reset date; collateral type; geography; and prepayment speeds.
+Management analyzes pricing data received from the third party pricing service by comparing it to valuation information obtained from at least one other third party pricing service and ensuring they are within a tolerable range of difference which the Company estimates as 7.5%.
+Management also looks at observations of trading activity observed in the market place when available.
 At March 31, 2013 and December 31, 2012, the range of effective yields on the individual MBS was 3.6% to 5.4%.
 Additionally, the Company calculated the sensitivity of the key assumption used in calculating the fair values of the MBS which is the effective yield on new issuances of similarly rated MBS.
-Assuming a 10% adverse change in that key assumption, the effective yields on the MBS would increase to a range of 4.0% to 5.9% and would result in additional unrealized losses on the bond portfolio of approximately \$2.6 million.
+Assuming a 10% adverse change in that key assumption, the effective yields on the MBS would increase to a range of 0.0% to 5.9% and would result in additional unrealized losses on the bond portfolio of approximately \$2.6 million.
 This sensitivity analysis is hypothetical and is as of a specific point in time.
-The results of the sensitivity analysis may not be indicative pricing only.
+The results of the sensitivity analysis may not be indicative of actual changes in fair value and should be used with caution.
+Pricing services and management's analysis provide indicative pricing only.
 The MBS have been in an unrealized loss position for less than twelve months.